openebs-archive/openebs-docs/docs/configurepools.md

 kubectl apply -f cstor-pool2-config.yaml
 ```

-If the pool creation is successful, you will the example result as shown below.
+If the pool creation is successful, you will see the example result as shown below.

 <div class="co">storagepoolclaim.openebs.io "cstor-pool2" created</div>